-Beyond the capital costs that have been estimated for this program through the year 2019, the Company has forecast an ongoing level of annual capital investment of approximately \$10.4 million5 for its Washington service area.
+Beyond the capital costs that have been estimated for this program through the year 2019, the Company has forecast an ongoing level of annual capital investment of approximately \$10.4 million for its Washington service area.
 This level of expected annual investment is naturally very preliminary, but it was necessary to derive an estimate for the purpose of this rate impact analysis.
 Avista understands that the expected annual level of investment must also be indexed over time to account for the increase in costs that will occur over the life of the program.
-The Company used the Producer Price Index6 for this purpose, and made the first such adjustment to the expected annual investment for the year 2021.
-The expected level of capital investment each year was used to derive a corresponding revenue requirement, which was allocated by rate class to determine the level of rate impact for the customers in each class.
-The analysis includes the known and forecast capital costs for the expected duration of the Program, but for those years where the costs are already included in rates, there is no (new) incremental rate impact.
+The Company used the Producer Price Index for this purpose, and made the first such adjustment to the expected annual investment for the year 2021.
+The expected level of capital investment each year was used to derive a corresponding revenue requirement, which was allocated by rate class to determine the level of rate impact for the expected duration of the Program, but for those years where the costs are already included in rates, there is no (new) incremental rate impact.
 The results of this analysis include the annual average dollar amount expected to be paid by each customer in each rate class, as well as the percentage increase in annual average natural gas costs paid by each customer

-4 This number may vary nominally during the course of the year as a result of ongoing data conversion and mapping updates of the system.
+&lt;sup>4 This number may vary nominally during the course of the year as a result of ongoing data conversion and mapping updates of the system.

-5 This value is the average of the investments expected to be made by the Company for the period 2017 - 2019.
+$^{5}$ This value is the average of the investments expected to be made by the Company for the period 2017 - 2019.

-6 The Producer Price Index is a wholesale price or commodity index used to adjust the forward wholesale cost of goods and services purchased by businesses.
+&lt;sup>6 The Producer Price Index is a wholesale price or commodity index used to adjust the forward wholesale cost of goods and services purchased by businesses.
 The index is published by the U.S. Bureau of Labor Statistics.